redroid-rockchip/.github/profile/README.md

 *Thanks to [@chenzhu005774](https://github.com/chenzhu005774) for providing vlte to support 4G internet access*

 ##### Required
-1. switch to `iptables-legacy` in host
-2. if you can't access the internet via 4G, you need to configure the APN.
+1. if you can't access the internet via 4G, you need to configure the APN.
    1) go to Settings -> Network & internet -> Internet -> setting logo -> Access Point Names
    2) click the menu in the upper right corner and select "Reset to default"